FlavScents AInsights Entry for Methional (CAS: 3268-49-3)

 3. Natural Occurrence & Formation

-Methional naturally occurs in various foodstuffs, particularly those subjected to thermal processing, such as cooked potatoes and certain meats.
-It is primarily formed through the Maillard reaction, a complex chemical process involving amino acids and reducing sugars during cooking.
-This compound is often associated with the "natural flavor" designation due to its presence in cooked foods.
+Methional naturally occurs in various foodstuffs, particularly in cooked potatoes and other heat-processed foods.
+It is primarily formed through the Maillard reaction, where amino acids and reducing sugars interact under heat.
+This compound is significant in the designation of "natural flavor" due to its presence in naturally processed foods.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs